Flashcard Factory - How the Game is Played

 What you Need to Play

-- A projector for students to be able to see the factory (not totally necessary, but recommended)
+- A projector for students to be able to see the factory (it's not totally necessary, but recommended)

 - Student Devices - students need their own computer, tablet, or phone to play